OpenVPN Access Server's User Authentication System

 By default, Access Server uses local authentication.
 The local authentication system uses password hashes (SHA256) stored in the user properties database to verify credentials during login.
 The user properties database is always used to define settings per group and per user.
 These settings include access control rules, autologin privilege, administrative login privilege, MFA data, and other settings for the group or user.
 If a user authenticates with the local authentication mode, the password hash stored in the user properties database is used.
 The Admin Web UI provides easy user management for the administrator to set up accounts, permissions, and granular access control.
 The password credentials managed via the Admin Web UI only apply to locally authenticated users.
 Likewise, the Client Web UI functionality to allow users to change their passwords only applies to locally authenticated users.
 User accounts authenticated via external systems such as PAM, LDAP, and RADIUS, have their credentials verified and managed through that external system.

-OpenVPN Access Server can authenticate against external authentication systems using LDAP and RADIUS.
+OpenVPN Access Server also integrates with external authentication systems using PAM, LDAP, RADIUS, and SAML.
 For each system, Access Server stores user-specific certificates and settings in the certificates database and the user properties database, but the password setting, resetting, storage, and validation, remain with the external authentication system.
 When a user enters credentials in the Client Web UI or an OpenVPN client, these are relayed to the external authentication system for validation.
 If they pass, the user successfully signs in.

-For LDAP and RADIUS, you must configure them first in the Admin Web UI.
-Ensure you configure them to contact the correct LDAP or RADIUS server with the necessary authentication and connection details.
+For LDAP, RADIUS, and SAML, you must configure them first in the Admin Web UI.
+Ensure you configure them to contact the correct directory servers with the necessary authentication and connection details.
 You must also enable the specific authentication method before users can authenticate with that method.
-You configure and enable these with the Admin Web UI via the Authentication > LDAP and Authentication > RADIUS screens.
+You configure and enable these with the Admin Web UI via the Authentication > LDAP, Authentication > RADIUS, and Authentication > SAML screens.

 TOTP Multi-Factor Authentication